 Who Are the Peer Mentors?

 The Spring 2021 peer mentors are students who applied to the program in December on their own accord or at the recommendation of their academic advisor, co-op coordinator, or program/department faculty.
 A faculty member in each program/department ultimately confirmed their acceptance into the peer mentoring program.

 What Are the Expectations of the Fall 2021 Peer Mentors?

 - Optional opportunity to meet and interact with incoming students during their summer Orientation sessions (more information and sign-ups will be emailed in mid-May)

-- Virtually attend INSH1000 Social Sciences & Humanities at Northeastern when invited by the instructor if your schedule permits (Tuesdays, 11:45am-1:25pm)
+- Virtually attend DEPT1000 DEPT at Northeastern when invited by the instructor if your schedule permits

 - Invite and accompany your mentees to academic department/major student club/organization before late October

 - Invite and accompany your mentees to at least one CSSH event and one university-wide event throughout the Fall term

 - Pass along information about department-related or other interesting events to your mentees, trying to accompany them when possible (examples: lectures, fairs, etc)